 Sample Day 1: Lisbon’s most exciting neighborhoods

-Start your day early in the oldest part of the city: the Alfama.
+Start your day early for a full day in the oldest part of the city: the Alfama.
 This district’s cobblestone streets and alleyways are best explored on foot, so meander leisurely, pausing to marvel at the ceramic azulejo tiles and pastel-colored buildings.
-After finding a bakery for some coffee and pastries, make the steep climb (or take the tram numbered 28) to Saint George Castle.
+After finding a bakery for some coffee and pastries, make the steep climb (or take the tram numbered 28) to one of the famed tourist attractions in the Moorish Quarter, Saint George Castle.
 You’ll pass several miradouros, or lookouts, along the way, but the ultimate panorama will be atop the citadel.

-Make your way down and grab an Uber to Belém, a district on the city’s western fringe.
-Your one true purpose here is to savor the iconic custard pastries from Fábrica de Pastéis de Belém, which are truly legendary (and worth a potentially long queue).
+Make your way down with Uber to Belém, a district on the city’s western fringe Your one true purpose here is to savor the iconic custard pastries from Fábrica de Pastéis de Belém, which are truly legendary (and worth a potentially long queue).
 Grab your pastéis de nata to go and enjoy them on the steps of the medieval Belém Tower, right on the river.

 Just before dinner, pop into Embaixada, a concept store housed in the historic Ribeiro da Cunha Palace.
 Stay in the buzzing Principe Real neighborhood for dinner, specifically at Peruvian-inspired A Cevicheria (sip on their Pisco Sours streetside as you wait for your table).
 Continue to the old red light district to bar hop, or head straight to Pensão Amor for stellar cocktails.